dfreeman500/City-data/README.md

 #

 * **Future additions:**
-    * better use of files and classes to logically stream line app
+    * better use of files and classes to better logically stream line app
     * GUI
     * ability to take zip codes
     * convert state abbreviations to full state names